wix-incubator/tspoon/examples/poc/README.md

 ```

 ## Structure
-- **`./deletePrivate.js`** - this file defines the transformation that should be applied. it exposes a single visitor that only operates on properties declarations with the ```private``` modifier, and completely deletes them.
+- **`./deletePrivate.js`** - this file defines the transformation that should be applied. it exposes a single visitor that only operates on property declarations with the ```private``` modifier, and completely deletes them.
 - **`./src.ts`** - this is an example typescript code that will be subject to the visitor's transformations.
 The example defines ```class TwoNames``` with two fields: one public and one private.
 - **`./build.js`** - This code translates ```src.ts``` and produces ES5 code after applying the ```deletePrivate``` logic on it.